alestiago/trashy_town/packages/trashy_road/README.md

 ### Controls

-- 🖥 In desktop, move around with WASD or arrow keys.
+- 🖥 Desktop: move around with WASD or arrow keys.
-- 📱 In mobile, you can tap or drag.
+- 📱 Mobile: tap to move forward or swipe to move vertically or horizontally.